-(a) That he or she has successfully completed the written and oral examinations provided for in this article;
+(1) Has successfully completed the written and oral examinations required by this article;

-(c) That he or she is of trustworthy character;
+He or she (3) Is of trustworthy character;

 (4) Has met the apprenticeship requirements set forth in this article, if applicable;

 (5) Is a citizen of the United States; and

 (6) Has a general knowledge of the auctioneering profession and the principles involved in conducting an auction.